LUCE Programs and Projects

 Our Mission is to provide leadership in addressing the health, social and psychological needs of Missouri's 50 and older minorities and the underserved population.
 This is accomplished through education, research-based information, policy analysis and the use of technology as strategic tools.

-Gerontology - Minority Health and Aging Missouri ranks seventh in the nation in the percentage of older adults comprising the total population, according to the 1990 Missouri Census.
+Missouri ranks 7th in the nation in the percentage of older adults comprising the total population, according to the 1990 Missouri Census.
 In addition, research shows that older minorities have poorer standards of living and less access to professional health care than their white counterparts.
 As such, PJCCMHA was created in conjunction with several state agencies to

 provide education, training and research information on minority health and aging;